mhersson/mpls/README.md

 go install github.com/mhersson/mpls@latest
 ```

-If not the easiest way to install `mpls` is to download one of the prebuilt
+If not, the easiest way to install `mpls` is to download one of the prebuilt
 release binaries.
 You can find the latest releases on the
 [Releases page](https://github.com/mhersson/mpls/releases).